ModifAmorphic/outward/ActionUI/README.md

   - Fix for Durability Display not displaying after first save is loaded without switching gear.
 - Action Slots Updates and Fixes
   - Added new "Hide Left Navigation" option in the Hotkey Settings menu that hides the UI element left of the hotbar which displays the current hotbar number and hotkeys.
-  - Action Slots will now be hidden with the rest of the HUD when "Show HUD" is disabled in Outward's setting menu.
+  - "Show HUD" in Outward's setting menu will now also hide Hotbars when disabled.
+  - Added "Scale Hotbars %" to adjust size of hotbars.
   - Empty Action Slots without a hotkey bound will now only show when the "Action UI" settings menu is open or Hotkeys are being assigned.
   - Action Slots no longer stop tracking stack counts after switching from keyboard to controller and back to keyboard.
   - Fix for Action UI settings not displaying correctly when Action Slots are disabled.